-We are obliged under the Education (Independent School Standards) (England) Regulations 2014 to have in place, clear procedures to deal with complaints made against the school or individuals connected with it.
-We are aware that under the Education Act 1996 parents have the right to complain about any matter relating to the school's curriculum and any issue relating to the general educational that we provide.
-This complaints procedure is published on each school's website within our Trust with hard copies available from the school office.
+We are obliged under the Education (Independent School Standards) (England) Regulations 2014 to have in place, clear procedures to deal with complaints made by parents against our schools or individuals connected with them.
+We are aware that under the Education Act 1996 parents have the right to complain about any matter relating to the school's curriculum and any issue relating to the general education that we provide.
+This complaints procedure is published on each school's website within our trust with hard copies available from the school office.

-We are not obliged to have procedures in place to deal with complaints made about the trust but have included these within this policy as best practice.
+We are obliged under the Education (Independent School Standards) (England) Regulations 2014 to have in place, clear procedures to deal with complaints made by parents against the trust.
 In the case of complaints against the trust the CEO will take the role of the Headteacher and the Chair of the Board of Directors the role of the Chair of Governors.